radiomuseum/cohiradia-website/src/interna.md

 title: Cohiradia Internal procedures
 ---

-# Process for preparing a recording for the upload to the archive
+# Process for preparing a recording before uploading to the archive

+TODO: write description

 # Process for upload of  a new recording